paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-022-bureau-of-indian-affairs-programs.md

 (3) shall provide for periodic assessment of the program.

-**(e) Coordination of family literacy programs** Family literacy programs operated under this section and other family literacy programs operated by the Bureau of Indian Affairs shall be coordinated with family literacy programs for Indian children under part B of title I of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
-6361](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6361&num=0&edition=prelim) et seq.] in order to avoid duplication and to encourage the dissemination of information on quality family literacy programs serving Indians.
+**(e) Coordination of family literacy programs** Family literacy programs operated under this section and other family literacy programs operated by the Bureau of Indian Affairs shall be coordinated with family literacy programs for Indian children under subpart 2 of part B of title II of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
+6641](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6641&num=0&edition=prelim) et seq.] in order to avoid duplication and to encourage the dissemination of information on quality family literacy programs serving Indians.

-**(f) Administrative costs** The Secretary shall, out of funds appropriated under subsection (g) of this section, include in the grants provided under subsection (a) of this section amounts for administrative costs incurred by the tribe, tribal organization, or consortium of tribes in establishing and maintaining the early childhood development program.
+**(f) Administrative costs** The Secretary shall, out of funds appropriated under subsection (g), include in the grants provided under subsection (a) amounts for administrative costs incurred by the tribe, tribal organization, or consortium of tribes in establishing and maintaining the early childhood development program.

 **(g) Authorization of appropriations** There are authorized to be appropriated to carry out this section such sums as may be necessary.

 ### Statutory Notes

 #### References in Text
 The Elementary and Secondary Education Act of 1965, referred to in subsec. (e), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended.
-Part B of title I of the Act is classified generally to part B (§ 6361 et seq.) of subchapter I of chapter 70 of Title 20, Education.
+27. Subpart 2 of part B of title II of the Act is classified generally to subpart 2 (§ 6641 et seq.) of part B of subchapter II of chapter 70 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim) and Tables.

 #### Prior Provisions
 A prior section 2019, Pub.
 L. 95–561, title XI, § 1139, as added Pub.
 L. 103–382, title III, § 381, Oct.
 20, 1994, 108 Stat.
 4011, related to promulgation of regulations, prior to repeal by Pub.
 L. 105–362, title VIII, § 801(c)(5), Nov.
 10, 1998, 112 Stat.
 3288.
 See [section 2017 of this title](./chapter-022-bureau-of-indian-affairs-programs.md#section-2017).

 Another prior section 2019, Pub.
 L. 95–561, title XI, § 1139, Nov.
 1, 1978, 92 Stat.
 2328; Pub.
 L. 100–297, title V, § 5117, Apr.
 28, 1988, 102 Stat.
 382; Pub.
 L. 100–427, § 1(c)(1), (2), Sept.
 9, 1988, 102 Stat.
 1603; Pub.
 L. 101–301, § 5(a), May 24, 1990, 104 Stat.
 207, defined terms used in this chapter, prior to the general amendment of this chapter by Pub.
 L. 103–382.

+#### Amendments
+2015—Subsec. (e).
+Pub.
+L. 114–95 substituted “subpart 2 of part B of title II of the Elementary and Secondary Education Act of 1965” for “part B of title I of the Elementary and Secondary Education Act of 1965”.

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–95 effective Dec.
+10, 2015, except with respect to certain noncompetitive programs and competitive programs, see section 5 of Pub.
+L. 114–95, set out as a note under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim), Education.

 <a id="section-2020"></a>